← Back to Blog

 Quality Specifications to Verify

-When sourcing drill point dies for any screw size, verify these critical specifications:
+When sourcing drill point dies for any screw size, these are commonly verified specifications:

-1. Drill diameter tolerance — Should be within ±0.02 mm of specification
+1. Drill diameter tolerance — A common target is ±0.02 mm of specification

 2. Flute surface finish — Mirror polish reduces friction and improves screw point quality